NiclasScheiber/ServiceOptionRequest-in-ONE-Record/1R_GoodPractice_ServiceOptionRequest.md

 The booker has knowledge of the offered services and knows the respective URIs.
 The booker requests a particular service from a provider.

 The provider has the power to accept or reject a service.
-The provider can have the booker fill in certain parameters defined by the provider.
+The provider can have the booker select from multiple service options.

 The status of a service (acceptance/rejection) has to be visible to booker and provider alike.
 Visibility of a booked service may be delegated to other stakeholders of the transport chain.